AshleyIngram/BouncingBalls/README.md

 ------------
 The following dependencies were used in creating this project:

- - **Example Dependency** - Description of what the dependency does/why it's used.
+ - **Webpack** - Webpack is used to bundle all the required Javascript files into a single bundle.